patchlevel/event-sourcing/docs/aggregate.md

 ## Event

-Information is only stored in the form of events.
+Information is only stored as events.
 These events are also used again to rebuild the current state of the aggregate.

 ### create aggregate